TACC/SpRay/README.md

 --out $SPRAY_HOME_PATH/examples/wavelet/wavelet.spray
 ```

+If absolute paths are desired for ply files, you can simply append the `--abspath` option to the command line above.

 #### 2.2 Adding light sources to a scene file

-With a scene file in place, we must manually add light sources somewhere in the scene file.
+With a scene file in place, you should manually add light sources somewhere in the scene file.
+If only ambient occlusion is used, no light sources are required so you may skip this step.

 Spray currently supports two kinds of light sources: a point light source and a diffuse area light source.
-Depending on the light type, we can add a light source using one of the following two lines.
+Depending on the light type, you can add a light source using one of the following two lines.

 ```
 light point <position x y z> <intensity r g b>